Update for COVID-19 Operations

 Duke Homestead State Historic Site and Tobacco Museum encompasses the historic home, farm, and factory buildings of Washington Duke and his family as they lived on the property from 1852 until 1874.The site interprets the early farming life of the Duke family and the beginnings of their tobacco manufacturing business on the property after the Civil War.

 If you shop on Amazon you can use Amazon Smile to support Duke Homestead!
 Amazon Smile donates 0.5% of the price of eligible purchases to the charitable organization of your choice.
 It is the same Amazon you know, with the same products, prices, and service.
-Click HERE to begin shopping with Amazon Smile and Support Duke Homestead Today.
+Start shopping at Amazon Smile and choose Duke Homestead Education & History Corporation.

 We strive to offer guided tours of our historic area daily.
 Tours are postponed when school groups are on the property.
 The tour schedule may be modified or abbreviated if necessary.
 (Find out more about how to plan your visit.)

 If you have a question about the tour schedule please contact us.